arnor-sigurdsson/EIR/docs/tutorials/03_sequence_tutorial.rst

 .. note::

-    You might notice that some of the tokens in the plots above have confidence intervals (CIs), while others do not.
-This is because the attributions are computed on the validation set, and some of the tokens might only appear once in the validation set, for which the confidence interval cannot be computed.
+    Which tokens are included in this plot is chosen based both on the average and standard deviation of the attribution.
+The raw values are also stored, in case you want to do your own analysis.
-    For those that do have CIs, they represent the 95% confidence interval after 1,000 bootstrap samples.
+    The CIs represent the 95% confidence interval after 1,000 bootstrap samples.